PatLittle/PatLittle.github.io/_posts/2025-12-31-Skateway-Reactivated.md

   src="https://flatgithub.com/PatLittle/skateway_data?filename=current_conditions.csv&sort=Current_Datetime%2Cdesc&stickyColumnName=Current_Datetime"
   title="conditions"
   width="800"
-  height="600">
+  height="800">
 </iframe>

 ## Visual Export

-I also was interested to see how exporting a PNG of the GeoJSON and keeping the image file in source control would work for creating an animation, or just having the GH visual diff to view the changes.
+I also was interested to in exporting a PNG of the GeoJSON and keeping the image file in source control, then using that githistory for creating an animation, or just having the GH visual diff to view the changes.

 This image will recieve changes daily and the GH has 3 different ways to visually compare the changes.
-More info here https://docs.github.com/en/repositories/working-with-files/using-files/working-with-non-code-files#viewing-differences
+More info here [Github - rendering and diffing images](https://docs.github.com/en/repositories/working-with-files/using-files/working-with-non-code-files#viewing-differences)

 ![condition status](https://raw.githubusercontent.com/PatLittle/skateway_data/main/skateway_status_map.png)